0xEAC/EpicNPC-Thread-Bumper/README.md

 ### Final Notes
-Sometimes it will end up skipping a thread or throw an error in the browser, if it happens just re-run the program.
+Sometimes it will end up not bumping a thread for some reason or throw an error in the browser, if it happens just re-run the program.
+It will automatically skip the threads that already have been bumped.

 **Enjoy!**